Macaulay Langstaff

+As of 2023, he holds the National League record for most league goals scored in a season.

+Early life

+Macaulay Kevin Langstaff was born on 3 February 1997 in Stockton-on-Tees, County Durham.
+He often attended Middlesbrough games as a child, and played for Marton FC.

 Career

+Early career

-After beginning his career with the academy of Middlesbrough, he signed with Stockton Town in 2014, joining their senior team as they won the Shipowner's Cup for the first time.
-He moved to Billingham Synthonia in 2015.
-After scoring 31 in goals in 46 games, he was signed by Gateshead in February 2017.
+When he was 10, Langstaff joined the academy of Middlesbrough, where he played until he was 13.
+He played for Boro Rangers for the next four years, before signing for Wearside Football League club Stockton Town in 2014.
+He moved up to Stockton's first team later that season, as they won the Shipowners' Cup for the first time.

+In 2015, while in college, he started playing for Billingham Synthonia.
+After scoring 31 in goals in 65 appearances in all competitions, he took on a local agent and signed his first professional contract with Gateshead in February 2017.
 He made five appearances before being loaned back to Billingham and to Blyth Spartans.
-He moved to York City in 2018.

-In 2020 he returned to Gateshead for another two seasons.
+In 2018, he moved to York City, where he played for two years.
+In 2020, he returned to Gateshead for another two seasons.
 In his first season, he scored four goals in 16 appearances.
 In the 2021–22 season, he scored 32 goals across all competitions, leading the league, and was named Player of the Season.
-Gateshead earned promotion to the National League that season.
+He was also named in the league's Team of the Year.
+Gateshead earned promotion to the National League that season as champions.